aileron-gateway/aileron-gateway/examples/tracking/README.md

 ## Check

-After running a reverse-proxy server, send HTTP requests to it.
+After running a reverse-proxy server with tracking middleware, send HTTP requests to it.

 A json response will be returned when the reverse-proxy server is correctly running.

+We can check

+- `X-Aileron-Request-Id` is added to the proxy request.
+- `X-Aileron-Trace-Id` is added to the proxy request.

 ```bash
 $ curl http://localhost:8080/get